4: Writing Straight News for Digital and Print Media

 The purpose of news

-While the structure of news stories and the ways people consume news have evolved rapidly in recent decades, the overall purpose remains the same.
+While the structure of news stories and the ways people consume news have evolved rapidly in recent decades, the overall purpose of news remains the same.
 News informs and entertains readers and listeners.
 News stories give citizens information about events happening in their communities and around the world.
 News plays an essential role in shaping public opinion.

 We can know something about what is happening in a foreign country without traveling there.
 We can develop an opinion about a public figure without meeting them.
 News gives us a general sense of what is happening in the world and what our place and our role in these events might be.
 This chapter covers types of news, news values, and how to write news stories using essential story structures.